KubeRocketCI/docs/versioned_docs/version-3.15/operator-guide/upgrade/upgrade-krci-3.15.md

 The `JiraServer` CR, the "Integrate with Jira server" codebase setting, and the underlying `Codebase.spec.jiraServer`/`ticketNamePattern`/`jiraIssueMetadataPayload` fields are unchanged; only the build-pipeline automation that consumed them was removed.

-Build pipelines also stop declaring/passing the now-dead `gitsha` param, and VCS status reporting on build pipelines switched from a guarded set-success/set-failure task pair to a single unguarded finally task — both purely internal, no action needed.
+Build pipelines also stop declaring/passing the now-dead `gitsha` param, and VCS status reporting on build pipelines switched from a guarded set-success/set-failure task pair to a single unguarded finally task.
+For the platform-shipped pipelines these are internal changes with no action needed — but **custom build pipelines mirroring the 0.26 shipped ones must be updated**: a required `gitsha` (or `TICKET_NAME_PATTERN`/`JIRA_*`) parameter with no default fails every run at admission once the trigger templates stop passing it, and `push-to-jira` task references no longer resolve.
+See [Align Custom Tekton Pipelines with 3.15](./migrate-custom-tekton-pipelines-3.15.md).

 ## Step 14.
 (Informational) codebase-operator Provisioning Retries No Longer Silently Overwrite Pushed History